 - Drenching night sweats

-The last three symptoms (weight loss, fever, and night sweats) are classified as “B symptoms.”
-B symptoms may be used in staging Hodgkin’s disease and can indicate that more aggressive treatment will be required.
+The last three symptoms (weight loss, fever, and night sweats) are classified as "B symptoms."
+B symptoms are used in staging Hodgkin disease and can indicate that more aggressive treatment will be required.

-Sometimes patients with Hodgkin’s disease do not experience any symptoms, or symptoms may not appear until the cancer is very advanced.
+Sometimes people with Hodgkin disease do not experience any symptoms, or symptoms may not appear until the cancer is very advanced.
 Enlarged lymph nodes can also be caused by many noncancerous conditions, such as infections.